kevinmerckx/mynews/README.md

 ### Welcome screen

 * Search bar to query news by keywords
-* Dropdown to filter by category (tech, sports, business, etc.)
-* Display articles (title, description, source, link)
+* Display articles (title, summary, source, link, author)
 * “Save” button to store articles in the backend
 * Pagination for better user experience